Univdev99/PaidN-wallet/README.md

 # BoilerPlate React Klipp

-Proyecto Boilerplate para la extension de Chrome de Klipp.
+Boilerplate project for the Chrome extension of Klip

 Get in to the folder of the project and execute: